 Importantly, safety is now also front of mind for many executives.
 This could mean they will be more open to proposals and prepared to invest larger sums in the EHS department than in the past.

 Moreover, companies are under scrutiny to ensure workers are protected from the virus.
-Those that fail to convince the public of their commitment to employee safety, such as Amazon, have suffered harsh criticism.
+Those who failed to convince the public of their commitment to employee safety, such as Amazon, suffered harsh criticism.

 This heightened awareness means potential employees and contractors may be more likely to consider a company’s ability to keep them safe as an important differentiator.

 How can EHS software help?
 Well, the benefits of investing in safety are intangible and hard to track.

 However, EHS software like Pro-Sapien that includes Business Intelligence provides you dashboards and reports with clear charts, graphs and rates.
 This information can be called upon when publishing safety announcements both internally and externally.

 Publicly investing in EHS software will boost your corporate reputation and strengthen the relationship with your buyers, as well as helping attract the right talent.

 - Investing in EHS software will act as evidence that we are taking health and safety seriously, which may be crucial for acquiring/ retaining talent as well as upkeeping our image in this time of increased scrutiny.

 The time and need is now

 After numerous new variants and several infection spikes, companies have realized this pandemic is not something they can simply ‘wait out’.
 SARS-CoV-2 is here to stay for the foreseeable future and limiting operations cannot be done indefinitely.